-The stone itself begins its transformation process when suitable amounts of sandstone and/or chert rich in sparkling quartz crystals experience very high amounts of heat and pressure.
-The resulting material is glass-like in appearance and has many different colorations which attributes quartzite for its aesthetic usage purposes.
-Since, quartzite is a natural stone it also carries many distinctive features present in marble and granite countertops in terms of veining, shades, and hues.
+The stone begins transforming when suitable amounts of sandstone and/or chert rich in sparkling quartz crystals experience high heat and pressure.
+The resulting material is glass-like and has many different colorations, which attributes quartzite to its aesthetic usage.
+Since quartzite is a natural stone, it also carries many distinctive features in marble and granite countertops regarding veining, shades, and hues.

 Quartzite is a natural stone, and it is one of the most durable countertop materials you can buy - similar to granite.
 Also, It looks like marble.
 If you like marble countertops, but they’re outside your budget, Quartzite is the best option for you.
 It is also straightforward to clean; you can wash your kitchen with soap and warm water and make it look great.
 Considering all this, Quartzite is perfect for the kitchen countertop.